Skip to content

 Connect online anytime and anywhere.
 With Cambodia 4G eSIM, you can guarantee fast and reliable 4G data.
 Grab yours now!

-Power Adaptors in Siem Reap
+Power Adaptor in Siem Reap

 Siem Reap operates on a 230 V supply voltage with a frequency of 50 Hz and has three types of power adaptors: